gravitl/netmaker/docs/quick-start.rst

 ``sudo docker-compose up -d``

-navigate to dashboard.<your base domain> to see your nginx instance.
+navigate to dashboard.<your base domain> to begin using Netmaker.

 To troubleshoot issues, start with: